Brackenhill Tower

 Brackenhill Tower is a peel tower, in the parish of Arthuret, in Cumbria, just north of the River Lyne.
 The site is about 2 mi north of Kirklinton and 4 mi east of Longtown, or 10 mi north of Carlisle and 8 mi east of Gretna Green, and is a good defensive position, with ravines to the north and south.
 Extensions were added in the 18th and 19th centuries, but the original tower has had little alteration.
-It is the only remaining example of a Scottish tower house south of the border with England, and became a grade II* listed building in 1957.
+It is the only remaining example of a Scottish tower house south of the border with England, and became a Grade II* listed building in 1957.

 Tower

 The tower was built in 1584 by the border reiver Richie Graham (a stone on the tower gives the date as 1586).
 It replaced an earlier tower on the same site, which may have been built in the 13th century or possibly earlier.
+In June 1596, Graham was accused of hosting a coiner making counterfeit money in a room in his tower at Brackenhill.
 Thomas Musgrave of Bewcastle was captured by Scottish reivers at the gates in July 1596 when the Grahams refused him a refuge.

 It was constructed from large irregular blocks of red Cumbrian sandstone to a simple rectangular plan, with sides measuring 11 m by 8 m, and walls 40 ft high and 5 ft thick.
 There are two upper storeys above a vaulted basement, with a corner spiral staircase and originally a first-floor exterior door.
 The tower has a double gabled slate roof, with corbelled and battlemented parapet and stepped gables.
 There is little alteration to the exterior: for example, most of the narrow windows remain and were not enlarged as was typical when medieval buildings remained in use through the Georgian period.